princeton-vl/DROID-SLAM/README.md

 }
 ```

 **Initial Code Release:** This repo currently provides a single GPU implementation of our monocular SLAM system.
-It also contains demos, training, and evaluation scripts.
-Stereo, RGB-D, and multi-GPU code will be added on **September 7**.
+It currently contains demos, training, and evaluation scripts.

 ## Requirements